top of page

 Also, I add some dilute apricot jam between the layers

-In a large bowl, combine shortening, 1/2 cup sugar, and salt, then immediately pour scalded milk over mixture.
+In a large bowl, combine flour, oil, 1/2 cup sugar, salt, yeast, mixture and eggs.

-Turn dough out on a lightly floured surface and let rest 5-10 minutes.
+Turn dough out on a lightly floured surface fold a few times and place back in an oiled or flour covered bowl.

-Turn the ball over so that the surface on the top is greased and cover the bowl with waxed paper and a towel.
+Turn the ball over so that the surface on the top is greased , cover the bowl with waxed paper and a towel.

 Let rise in warm place (80°F) until doubled in bulk (1 1/2-2 hour).